‘Beauty And The Beast’ Director Reveals Two Scenes Fans Should Watch Out For

 While Beauty and the Beast and Harry Potter are two different universes, some cannot help but notice the similarities such as haunted castles, animated objects, a bibliophile Emma Watson, and of course, the presence of beasts.

 In the shocking retelling, Belle is featured as a witch while Tom Riddle is the Beast.
-The pair uses spells in the video as Gaston also makes an appearance as a “brave and proud Gryffindor.
+The pair uses spells in the video as Gaston also makes an appearance as a “brave and proud” Gryffindor.

 While waiting for the film to come out, Beauty and the Beast fans can experience an afternoon tea menu created in honor of Disney’s upcoming release.
 The Kensington Hotel in London offers the Tale As Old As Time experience for £35 a person.

 Sweets and sandwiches are served on Mrs. Potts and Chip Potts ceramics.
-Some of the options included in the menu are venison pie, cheese soufflé, chocolate clock tart, Potted Argyle sandwich, and spiced snowball macaron.
+Some of the options included on the menu are venison pie, cheese soufflé, chocolate clock tart, Potted Argyle sandwich, and spiced snowball macaron.

 Fans must act fast because the hotel says that slots until November have been nearly taken.